kidq330/lannot/doc/internals.markdown

 implements the statement criteria: STMT

 ### `Loop`
-implements loops criterias: LOOPIN & LOOPOUT
+implements loops criterias: ELO & SLO

 ### `Utils`
 some utilities but lots of legacy code.